krayin/krayin-docs/docs/1.x/graphql-shop-api/homepage.md

 ## Get Featured Products

-You can get Featured Products Products of home page from the Bagisto store by passing the count of products.
+You can get Featured Products Products of home page from the Krayin store by passing the count of products.
 You can achieve this job by using the `featuredProducts` API call.

 - Headers